 The doctor doing the examination should record in as much detail as possible all injuries sustained, drawing diagrams if possible.
 The box is handed over to the police who will assist you in obtaining what is called a J88 form.
 This form is a complete document that the medical doctor who examined you should complete describing all injuries noted, including your emotional status and any evidence of substance use.
 There are also diagrams that the doctor must complete that indicate injuries.

 The doctor is also required to fill out an affidavit saying under oath that he or she has examined the patient.
 The J88 form serves as proof of the injuries sustained and will be necessary to lay and sustain a charge.

 Make sure you get a full examination of all your injuries and that the doctor records and takes note of all of your injuries.

-Common assault follows a similar process.
+The common assault follows a similar process

 Again, seek medical assistance immediately, do not change clothes, wash, clean wounds etc. Also do not delay, even if you know that your injuries are minor.

 You will not be able to claim if there is no medical verification of the injuries you have sustained from your assault.
 As with sexual assault, the doctor will make notes and diagrams of your injuries, also on a J88 form.
 Please remember, it is not the doctor’s duty to verify the events of the assault, their duty is merely to record the injuries and state whether they are in keeping with the alleged method of assault.